8afyi/8afyi.github.io/freak.md

 ---

-* Drinks Keurig coffee
+* Drinks Keurig coffee.
-* Listens to The Smiths
+* Listens to The Smiths.
-* Linux on the desktop
+* Linux on the desktop.
 * Never replies all, ever.
 * Silos are good, actually.